Naidi47/student-performance-prediction-ML/README.md

 This project predicts students' **final grades (G3)** based on their academic, demographic, and social data.
 It uses **Linear Regression** to estimate how different features (study time, absences, prior grades, etc.) influence student performance.

+The notebook allows you to:
+- Explore data interactively
+- Visualize relationships between features and target
+- Train and evaluate the model in individual code cells
+- View real-time charts, metrics, and outputs

 ---

 ## 📂 Project Structure